 “Dangerous words coming out of your mouth.
 Tell me, what have you been thinking?”

 “I’ve been thinking that it’s alright that we aren’t sister by blood because God made us sisters by fate.
 Isn’t that right?”

 “I think that God knew that we were both lonely without the rest of our families, so he let me find you.”

 “And I’ve been good for you, right, Sissy?”

 “Alrighty.
-Keep your fingers out of pockets, Lotte.”
+Keep your fingers out of other’s pockets, Lotte.”

 “I promise, I promise.”
 Charlotte swung the door quickly shut behind her.